erickpintor/parallel-SMR/README.md

 **Implementation.**

 Basically, to implement a replicated service it is necessary to follow the same steps used in BFT-SMaRt (https://github.com/bft-smart/library/wiki/Getting-Started-with-BFT-SMaRt).
 Additionally, it is necessary to inform the requests conflicts by providing a conflict definition,as presented below.
 The linked list operations used in the experiments was the following: add -- to include (write) an element in the list; and contains -- to check if some element is in the list (read).
-This conflict definition states tha two requests conflics if at least one of them is a write request, otherwise they do not conflict.
+This conflict definition states that two requests conflics if at least one of them is a write request, otherwise they do not conflict.

 Afterwards, it is necessary to create a CBASEServiceReplica object providing the conflict definition, the number of worker threads, the graph type (see below), among some other parameters already used in BFT-SMaRt.